usydroboticsclub/SimulatedRobotics/readme.md

 Also, it's more "Wow, cool!" with a little bit of "This is how you do actual work" than the other tutorials which assume you have some experience in real robotics.

 ## Challenges for Tutorial Series
-If you're doing the USRC Tutorial Series, here's the challenges:
+If you're doing the USRC Tutorial Series, check out the "USRC Weekly Workshops" section in the README for each workshop to find the corresponding challenge.

-Week 1.
-Create a 10 pin bowling set and take a picture of it.

-Week 2.

 challenge: Submit video of balance table working (OBS studio)